digital-archives/HISTGA1011/slides/week_09_slide_deck.md

 ## Definition
 # Package manager - 1/2

-A software tool that is used to automate the process of installing, updating, configuring, and removing software packages on a computer system.
+A type of command line tool that is used to automate the process of installing, updating, configuring, and removing software packages on a computer system.

 ---
 ## Package manager examples